gemforce-team/gemforce/results/README.md

 **3. Advanced**
 Keep on with the intermediate way by improving the lengths of the spec/combine.
 `32s` - `128s` and `64c`-`4096c` are the usual choices of people in this range.
-A little more power can be gained by "squeezing" the red out of the specces, done by combining a specced gem with red with other copies without red on the first combine cycle.
+A little more power can be gained by "squeezing" the red out of the specs, done by combining a specced gem with red with other copies without red on the first combine cycle.
 To get a red-less recipe from a red one change the red gem with a orange/yellow one.